anhydrous99/anhydrous99/README.md

 - 📫 You can reach me at my personal email, anhydrous99@gmail.com, or on twitter.
 (Look at the left bar for my twitter account.)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:  My dog's name is Toro. 🐕
-- 📖 Hobbies other than coding: Reading about history and philosophies 🤔, Cycling 🚲, Cooking 🍳, and play RTS games 🎮.
+- 📖 Hobbies other than coding: Reading about history and philosophies 🤔, Cycling 🚲, Cooking 🍳, and playing RTS games 🎮.

 <p align="center">
   <img src="images/netscape-1995.gif" />